tkkim-robot/safe_control/robots/README.md

-# Dynamic Parabolic Control Barrier Function
+# Dynamic Parabolic Control Barrier Functions

 `kinematic_bicycle2D_dpcbf.py` details the implementation of the Dynamic Parabolic Control Barrier Function (DPCBF), a novel safety controller designed for the kinematic bicycle model within the `safe_control` library.
 This method is based on the paper: